Cayosoft Administrator processes running

 Overview

-By default in Task Manager Processes tab, you can see up to 6 Cayosoft Administrator processes running on the machine with Cayosoft Administrator Service installed.
-On the Task Manager Details tab the process name is "Cayo.PolicyManager.exe".
+By default, in the Task Manager Processes tab, you can see up to 6 Cayosoft Administrator processes running on the machine where Cayosoft Administrator Service installed.
+On the Task Manager Details tab, the process name is Cayo.PolicyManager.exe.

 The process that starts first and has the Cayosoft Administrator Service child process is the Main process.

-- The Main process handles changes in product configuration, validates connections to external systems, performs access checks, coordinates and controls rules, web queries, and web actions executions by other processes.
+The Main process handles changes in product configuration, validates connections to external systems, performs access checks, coordinates and controls rules, web queries, and web action executions by other processes.

-- To validate connection settings, the Main session hosts PowerShell execution engine, loads all required PoSh modules, and opens connections to all the connected systems like Active Directory, Azure AD, etc. except to those that strictly restrict the number of possible connections.
+To validate connection settings, the Main session hosts the PowerShell execution engine, loads all required PowerShell modules, and opens connections to all the connected systems like Active Directory, Entra ID, etc. except to those that strictly restrict the number of possible connections.

 Other processes handle rules executions and are called Client Sessions.

-- Client Session process hosts PowerShell execution engine, loads all required PoSh modules, opens connections to all the connected systems, and executes reporting and automation rules, web queries, and web actions on schedule or when requested.
+The Client Session process hosts the PowerShell execution engine, loads all required PowerShell modules, opens connections to all the connected systems, and executes reporting and automation rules, web queries, and web actions on schedule or when requested.

-- Full Client Session can execute a rule that operates with any connected systems.
-In a typical hybrid environment, these rules operate with on-prem Active Directory, Azure AD, Microsoft Graph, Exchange Server, and Exchange Online, Microsoft Teams, SharePoint, etc.
+Full Client Session can execute a rule that operates with any connected systems.
+In a typical hybrid environment, these rules operate with on-prem Active Directory, Entra ID, Microsoft Graph, Exchange Server, and Exchange Online, Microsoft Teams, SharePoint, etc.

-- Limited Client Session can execute a rule that only operates with a limited set of systems.
-In a typical hybrid environment, these rules operate with on-prem Active Directory, Azure AD, Microsoft Graph.
+Limited Client Session can execute a rule that only operates with a limited set of systems.
+In a typical hybrid environment, these rules operate with on-prem Active Directory, Entra ID, Microsoft Graph.

 RAM Requirements

-Depending on the number of enabled extensions and the size of the environment, the Main process typically consumes 500MB of RAM or higher, and the Client Session typically consumes 250MB of RAM or higher, Thus, the minimum RAM requirements for Cayosoft Administrator is 16 GB, with up to 32Gb recommended on bigger environments, see Cayosoft Administrator System Requirements – Cayosoft Help Center.
+Depending on the number of enabled extensions and the size of the environment, the Main process typically consumes 500MB of RAM or higher, and the Client Session typically consumes 250MB of RAM or higher, Thus, the minimum RAM requirements for Cayosoft Administrator is 16 GB, with up to 32Gb recommended on bigger environments, see Hardware Requirements.

 RAM Consumption Control and Session Process Recycling